 Dr Lowen had done my breast augmentation almost 15 years ago and I was satisfied with the results, recently one of them ruptured and I booked to get them removed and to also get a breast lift.
 I was happy to talk to him after all these years and find out and he is still practicing.
 I scheduled my surgery with him and drove almost 300 miles just to have him do this procedure for me and paid out of pocket and I can say that it was all well worth the effort and the cost.
 He is truly skilled and does fantastic job.
 I appreciate his work very much and hope that he never retires.

 - Breast Lift Incisions: Types of Breast Lifts

 - Risks of Breast Lift Surgery

 Over the years, he has worked hard to perfect his technique and achieve a long-lasting and pleasing breast lift with minimal scarring.
-This scar is only around the areola, and not below on the breast surface or in the inframammary fold.
+This scar is only around the areola and not below the breast surface or in the inframammary fold.

 Standard or Classical Breast Lift

 Incisions are made around and below the areola (pigmented area around the nipple), and in the fold below the breast (infra-mammary fold).
 The pattern is known as an “inverted-T incision,” and is useful when the skin has lost much of its elasticity or the nipple needs significant elevation.
 Additionally, this technique is often used when a breast augmentation is desired either at the time of breast lift or preferably as a later, staged procedure.